STV (TV channel): 2010s

 Regional news coverage was expanded again in May 2011 with the launch of separate half-hour editions of STV News at Six for the East and West, and localised late night news bulletins each weeknight.

 STV were awarded local TV licences in January 2013 to operate two digital television channels in Glasgow and Edinburgh respectively, for up to 12 years.
 STV Glasgow launched on Monday, 2 June 2014 with an expanded schedule of local news, features and entertainment programming.
 STV Edinburgh launched on 12 January 2015.
 The two channels were later closed and merged with three other local TV licences to form a new national network, STV2, in April 2017.
-Existing regional news bulletins continue to air on the main STV Central service.
+Existing regional news bulletins continued to air on the main STV Central service.

-STV local channels

-In 2013, STV won licences to launch local TV channels in Glasgow and Edinburgh.
-STV Glasgow launched on 2 June 2014, with STV Edinburgh following on 12 January 2015.
-From 24 April 2017, the city channels were rebranded as "STV2" and operated in combination with new franchises centred on Aberdeen, Dundee and Ayr.
-STV2 closed down in June 2018 as a result of oncoming competition from BBC Scotland.
+In June 2018, the Edinburgh-based bulletins were axed and replaced with shorter opt-outs within a Central Scotland edition of STV News at Six, co-anchored from the Glasgow and Edinburgh studios.

 Withdrawal of networked output

 In July 2009, STV announced that it was withdrawing some networked programmes such as The Bill, Doc Martin, Midsomer Murders, Poirot, Lewis and a number of other high-profile ITV network dramas from its schedules, instead preferring to concentrate on programming made within Scotland.
 The practice of dropping networked shows had been in operation for other programmes since November 2008 when STV announced it would opt out of programmes they claimed were not performing well in their broadcast region, including Sharpe's Peril, Al Murray's Happy Hour, Moving Wallpaper, Benidorm and The Alan Titchmarsh Show.

-ITV's coverage of the FA Cup was also dropped.
+ITV's coverage of the FA Cup was also dropped, with England matches and highlights programmes also withdrawn.
+The vacated football slots would be filled by the regular programme line-up, as well as films or special events, with one such example being the first debate in the 2011 Scottish Parliament election airing against a friendly between England and Ghana at Wembley on March 29 2011.
+If an FA Cup game went to extra time or penalties, STV would add additional filler programming until it was time to re-join the ITV network.

 ITV plc claimed that STV were in breach of their network agreements by making this decision and sued STV for £38 million.
 STV launched its own legal action against ITV plc, claiming the company was owed money and unhappy about promotional advertising of their services.
 The then executive chairman of ITV plc, Michael Grade claimed his company was the "victim" in the ongoing dispute.